microsoft/microsoft-ui-xaml-specs/active/CalendarView/CalendarViewSpec1.md

 The following properties of type Windows.UI.Xaml.Media.Brush are used to customize the current day's rendering when CalendarView.IsTodayHighlighted is True:
 TodayBackground, TodayBlackoutBackground, TodayBlackoutForeground, TodayHoverBackground, TodayPressedBackground, TodaySelectedInnerBorderBrush.

-### Showcasing the TodayBackground property
+### Showcasing the TodayBackground property in the month, year and decade views
 ![Default Today Background.](images/DefaultTodayBackground.png)
 ![Default Today Month Background.](images/TodayMonthBackground.png)
 ![Default Today Year Background.](images/TodayYearBackground.png)

-### Showcasing the TodayHoverBackground property
+### Showcasing the TodayHoverBackground property - current date is hovered
 ![Hover Today Background.](images/HoverTodayBackground.png)

-### Showcasing the TodayPressedBackground property
+### Showcasing the TodayPressedBackground property - current date is pressed
 ![Pressed Today Background.](images/PressedTodayBackground.png)

-### Showcasing the TodayBlackoutBackground and TodayBlackoutForeground properties
+### Showcasing the TodayBlackoutBackground and TodayBlackoutForeground properties - the old property CalendarView.IsTodayBlackedOut is True
+Note: the blue background and white foreground colors are not final here.

 ![Blacked Out Today Background And Foreground.](images/BlackoutTodayBackgroundAndForeground.png)

-### Showcasing the TodaySelectedInnerBorderBrush property
+### Showcasing the TodaySelectedInnerBorderBrush property - current date is selected
 ![Selected Today Border.](images/SelectedTodayBorder.png)

 ## Out Of Scope styling
 The following properties of type Windows.UI.Xaml.Media.Brush are used to customize the calendar items that are outside the current scope (month, year, or decade):
 OutOfScopeHoverForeground, OutOfScopePressedForeground.

-### Showcasing the OutOfScopeHoverForeground property
+### Showcasing the OutOfScopeHoverForeground property - 4th of May is hovered
 ![Hover Out Of Scope Foreground.](images/HoverOutOfScopeForeground.png)

-### Showcasing the OutOfScopePressedForeground property
+### Showcasing the OutOfScopePressedForeground property - 4th of May is pressed
 ![Pressed Out Of Scope Foreground.](images/PressedOutOfScopeForeground.png)

 ## Item background styling
 The following properties of type Windows.UI.Xaml.Media.Brush are used to customize the background rendering of items in any DisplayMode:
 CalendarItemHoverBackground, CalendarItemPressedBackground.

-### Showcasing the CalendarItemHoverBackground property
+### Showcasing the CalendarItemHoverBackground property - February is hovered
 ![Hover Item Background.](images/HoverItemBackground.png)

-### Showcasing the CalendarItemPressedBackground property
+### Showcasing the CalendarItemPressedBackground property - 2034 is pressed
 ![Pressed Item Background.](images/PressedItemBackground.png)

 ## Disabled styling
 The following properties of type Windows.UI.Xaml.Media.Brush are used to customize the rendering of a disabled CalendarView (when CalendarView.IsEnabled is False):
 DisabledForeground, SelectedDisabledBorderBrush, CalendarItemDisabledBackground, TodayDisabledBackground, TodayDisabledForeground.

+### Showcasing a disabled month view - the 12th and 20th of April are selected
 ![A disabled CalendarView.](images/DisabledCalendarView.png)

 ## Day item positioning